Travel + Discover York: Maine Vacation Guide

 Once a seaside ski area, Mount Agamenticus reigns commanding views of the Atlantic Ocean, the White Mountains to the west, and even distant traces of Boston to the south.

-On top of that, select trails are open to ATV riders and horseback riding.
+The summit views stretch as far as Boston, Cape Elizabeth, and Mount Washington on a clear day.
+On top of that, select trails are open to ATV riders and horseback riders.
 You can even drive your vehicle to the summit for pure panoramic views and picnicking.

 Sohier Park